-The programme is designed to assist students to demonstrate and understand relevant aspects of the disciplines of sociology, psychology, spirituality, practical theology and scripture and to help them reflect critically on their pastoral and leadership experience.
-Field education/placement provides students with an opportunity to test their leadership ability, to take significant responsibility for the work of individuals and groups, to lead and initiate activities and to facilitate the translation of theoretical knowledge into good pastoral practice.
+The programme is designed to assist students to demonstrate and understand relevant aspects of the disciplines of sociology, adult education, spirituality, practical theology and to help them reflect critically on their pastoral and personal leadership experience.
+Field education/placement provides students with an opportunity to enhance their leadership ability, to take significant responsibility for the work of individuals and groups, to lead and initiate activities and to facilitate the translation of theoretical knowledge into good pastoral practice.
 The research component adds depth to the understanding of social change and can affect and shape assumptions and judgements in relation to pastoral care and leadership concerns.

 The Master of Arts in Personal Leadership and Pastoral Care is awarded by QQI at level 9 on the National Framework of Qualifications.
 This award will allow transfer to level 9 research degrees and in some cases progression to taught doctoral courses at level 10 on the NFQ.

-Applicants holding an honours degree (level 8) or professional qualification for education, nursing, social work, counselling, pastoral ministry/theology or related pastoral areas plus evidence of at least two years’ pastoral experience will be considered for the course.
+Applicants holding an honours degree (level 8) or professional qualification for education, nursing, social work, counselling, pastoral ministry/theology or related pastoral areas plus evidence of pastoral experience will be considered for the course.
 The college operates a Recognition of Prior Experiential Learning (RPEL) scheme meaning applicants who do not meet the normal academic requirements may be considered based on relevant work and other relevant experience.
-Interview with the Programme Director will be required for all applicants.
+Interview with the programme team will be required for all applicants.
 There is a requirement for candidates to be Garda vetted.

 2 calendar years.